 In accordance with the Federal Education and Training Assistance Act, you can apply for BAföG for stays abroad for the purpose of studying abroad or completing a mandatory internship of twelve weeks or more.
-BAföG usually requires German citizenship.
+BAföG usually requires EU citizenship.

 Even for students who do not receive BAföG in Germany, BAföG for stays abroad may be of interest.
 As the funding rate and thus the assessment threshold is higher for stays abroad, students who are unable to receive BAföG in Germany due to their parents’ income may be eligible for this funding.

 The maximum funding period is twelve months and applies to all countries worldwide.

 Please note: You can also receive funding for the completion of an entire degree program (bachelor’s or master's program), in this case for more than twelve months.
 This, however, only applies to non-European countries and Switzerland.

 The amount of BAföG you receive depends on your parents’ income.
 For more information, please contact your BAföG office (only available in German).
 The regulations can be very complex in some cases.
 We can only provide an overview.

 If necessary, BAföG covers the tuition fees abroad up to an amount of EUR 4,600.
 This is the case for example, if you have arranged for a study place abroad by yourself as a free mover.
 Currently, this funding does not have to be repaid, but is granted as a subsidy.

 Half of the funding for studying or an internship abroad is paid as a subsidy, the other half as an interest-free loan.
 Funding is granted in the form of:

 Students in master’s programs are eligible for BAföG for stays abroad even if they were previously granted BAföG for a stay abroad during their bachelor’s program.
 Students can thus receive BAföG twice: up to twelve months during the bachelor’s program and again up to twelve months during the master’s program.